Fast LLM Post-training via Decoupled and Fastest-of-N Speculation: Design Rationale and System Overview

-\stitle{Challenge \#1: Limited speedup for typical training configurations. \,} While intuitive, adopting state-of-the-art speculative decoding techniques\cite{pld,lookahead,eagle-2,specinfer} in rollout results in limited speedup, especially during the initial phase of rollout, because it is unfriendly to relatively large batch sizes common in training. {\fig{fig:motiv-batchsize}} (a) shows the distribution of per-worker batch sizes collected from production post-training jobs, and (b) shows the speedup of speculative decoding (Spec.
-D): we can see that for common batch sizes (e.g., 256), speculative decoding brings no or negative speedup.
-The reason is that the verification time increases more significantly with the batch size than others, as shown in {\fig{fig:rollout-schedule}} (d), bottlenecked by the computational capabilities.
-Thus the verification costs offset the benefits (see {\fig{fig:rollout-schedule}} (a)).
+\stitle{Challenge \#1: Limited speedup for typical training configurations. \,} While intuitive, we found adopting state-of-the-art speculative decoding techniques\cite{pld,lookahead,eagle-2,specinfer} in rollout results in limited speedup, because the speculation verification is inefficient on per-worker batch sizes common in training (see {\fig{fig:rollout-schedule}} (a)). {\fig{fig:motiv-batchsize}} (a) shows the distribution of per-worker batch sizes collected from production post-training jobs, and (b) compares the time of generation at most {4,096} tokens using speculative decoding and the original generation on a {Qwen2.5-32B} model.
+We can see that for common per-worker batch sizes (e.g., 128), speculative decoding brings no or negative gain.
+The reason is that the verification time increases more significantly with the increased request batch size than others, as shown in {\fig{fig:rollout-schedule}} (d), because verification introduces a larger token batch than original generation.

-One may notice that the per-worker batch size decreases during rollout as more requests are finished, as shown in {\fig{fig:rollout-schedule}} (a).
-However, we found that about {20\,\%} of the requests execute under relatively large batch sizes in our DAPO-32B-20K trace (see \textsection{\ref{sec:eval-setup}}), which is unfriendly to speculative decoding that requires acceleration.
+One may notice that the per-worker batch size decreases during rollout as more requests finish.
+However, in at least 20\% of the rollout time, the batch size is relatively large in our DAPO-32B-20K trace (see \textsection{\ref{sec:eval-setup}}), which still calls for efficient speculative decoding acceleration.
+In training, even a tiny acceleration matters due to the potential of saving many GPU hours.

-\etitle{Our solution: dynamic decoupled speculative decoding (\textsection{\ref{sec:design-decouple}}). \,} Our observation is that existing speculative decoding fails to fully utilize GPUs for computation-intensive verification, because much time is spent executing drafting that underutilizes GPUs, as shown in {\fig{fig:rollout-schedule}} (c).
-An intuitive solution is to disaggregate the draft and verification jobs such that we can configure the GPU time in a more flexible way, as shown in {\fig{fig:rollout-schedule}} (c).
-However, the current strict draft--verification dependency obstacles verification from utilization the allocated GPU time: the verification must wait for drafting a sequence of tokens to reduce waste due to mis-speculation.
-To this end, our decoupled execution further relax such a dependency: as shown in (c), we continuously execute drafting and verification in a pipelined manner regardless of the drafting progress, which fully utilizes all GPU time for verification and enables efficient execution even with large batch sizes.